MasOverflow/VR-Interaction/Assets/VRInteraction/Readme.txt

 There are Items setup in the ExampleScene, if you can pick them up then everything is working.

+For setting up SteamVR 2.0 there are some premade actions in Assets/VRInteraction/SteamVR_Actions, if you copy and paste them to the root folder (That's where the Assembly .csproj files are) then open the Window->SteamVR Input window, you should be able to see them, click Save and generate and they should appear in the VRInput script and should be assigned to bindings already if not then you can assign them in the binding UI page.

 FAQ:
 Q:Can't pick up items or can't see controllers/hands
 A: Likely an issue with the player rig. if SteamVR grab the [CameraRig] prefab and attach the VRInteractor component to each controller